 How is transient hypogammaglobulinaemia of infancy defined and diagnosed?

-There are differing definitions of THI in the literature but the following criteria is widely accepted:
+There are differing definitions of THI in the literature, but the following criteria are widely accepted:

-THI can only truly be diagnosed retrospectively when age-adjusted immunoglobulin levels and specific antibody formation (function) have become normal, usually by age 4 years.
+THI can only be diagnosed retrospectively when age-adjusted immunoglobulin levels and specific antibody formation (function) have become normal, usually by the age of four years.
 There are no specific markers or a genetic signature.

 THI is seen in two cohorts of patients:

-- Firstly, asymptomatic patients whose relatives have an immunodeficiency and are tested and found to have low IgG.
+Firstly, asymptomatic patients whose relatives have immunodeficiency are tested and found to have low IgG.
 These patients are not excessively prone to infection and would not otherwise have come to medical attention without the index case.

-- Secondly, those who present with clinically significant THI with frequent infections and/or poor antibody responses to one or more vaccine antigens.
+Secondly, those who present with clinically significant THI, frequent infections, and/or poor antibody responses to one or more vaccine antigens.

 How common is transient hypogammaglobulinaemia of infancy?

-There is a male predominance (2:1), and approximately 60% of patients are diagnosed by age 1 and the remaining 40% thereafter.
-Male predominance may be a genuine finding or may suggest that the normal values we use for evaluation should reflect not only age but also sex.
+There is a male predominance (2:1).
+60% of patients are diagnosed by one, and the remaining 40% are diagnosed after.
+Male predominance may be a genuine finding or suggest that the normal values we use for evaluation should reflect age and sex.

 What investigations should be ordered?